dan10ish/dan10ish.github.io/SETUP_FINDS.md

 ## Step 5: Usage

 ### Adding Content via Shortcuts
-- Run "Add TIL" shortcut from anywhere
+- Run "Add Finds" shortcut from anywhere
 - Choose content type
 - Enter the required information
-- Entry appears on your homepage under the "Today I Learned" tab immediately
+- Entry appears on your homepage under the "Finds" tab immediately

 ### What Content Types Are Supported?